What’s freezing up your shoulder?

 There are 3 stages in the development of a frozen shoulder which can take up to 2 years or more to complete.

-Stage 3 – Thawing stage: The shoulder is not usually painful during this stage.
+- Stage 3 – Thawing stage: The shoulder is not usually painful during this stage.
 The stiffness decreases as the shoulder starts to “thaw” out.
-This stage usually last between 5 months and 2 years.
+This stage usually lasts between 5 months and 2 years.

 How do you get a Frozen Shoulder?

 The cause of frozen shoulder is poorly understood.
-It is thought that the joint capsule, the lining around the shoulder joint, becomes inflamed in a frozen shoulder.
+It is thought that the joint capsule, the lining around the shoulder joint, becomes inflamed.
 This inflammation causes adhesions and scarring to form within the capsule, resulting in pain and movement restriction.
 There is also a lack of fluid in the joint, further reducing joint mobility.

-Research indicates that sometimes a frozen shoulder can develop after a trauma or injury to the shoulder.
+Research indicates that sometimes it can develop after a trauma or injury to the shoulder.
 However, in many cases, there is no known cause.
 Apart from trauma, some other risk factors have been linked to frozen shoulder, including:

-- Age and gender – frozen shoulder tends to affect people between the ages of 40 and 60 years old.
+- Age and gender – it tends to affect people between the ages of 40 and 60 years old.
 It is also much more common in women than men

 - Diabetes – diabetic people are more likely to develop a frozen shoulder, as well as take longer to recover due to poor blood circulation